 The Governing Body has considered the need for a specific internal audit function, and has decided not to appoint an internal auditor.
-However the Governing Body considers it prudent to have an additional level of financial review and monitoring and has appointed a suitably qualified and experienced governor to act as Responsible Officer.
+However, the Governing Body considers it prudent to have an additional level of financial review and monitoring and has appointed a suitably qualified and experienced governor to act as Responsible Officer.

 The Responsible Officer's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-A written report is provided to every meeting of the Resources Committee.
+A written report is provided to the Resources Committee.
 The same report goes to the next full meeting of the Governing Body.
-The Governing Body are satisfied that the Responsible Officer function has been fully delivered in line with the agreed programme of work.
+The Governing Body are satisfied that the Responsible Officer function has been fully delivered in line with the agreed programme of work

-The Responsible Officer visited on a number of occasions during the year.
+The Responsible Officer visited twice during the year.
 Checks carried out included: